Kew Jaliens: International career

 In 2006 Jaliens received a call-up from Marco van Basten and made his debut for the senior side against Ecuador.

-He was selected for the 23-man Netherlands squad for the 2006 FIFA World Cup finals that were held in Germany.
+He was selected for the 23-man Netherlands squad for the 2006 FIFA World Cup that were held in Germany.
 Jaliens played one game in the tournament against Argentina which Netherlands kept a clean sheet.

 Jaliens has represented the Netherlands 10 times.

 Beijing Olympics

 Jaliens was selected as one of the three over aged players in the Netherlands football team at the 2008 Summer Olympics in Beijing.
 Jaliens played in all three group stage games in the tournament against United States, Japan and Nigeria, but missed the quarterfinal loss against Argentina due to yellow cards ban.

 Personal life

 He was born on 15 September 1978 to Imro and Carmen Jaliens.
 He is the nephew of Kenneth Jaliens, the technical director of the Surinamese national team.